JacobMcDonnell/ProjectMustang/README.txt

 Features:
 	- Full desktop environment similar to windows 9x
-	- Programmer based environment with tools to make programming, and gui programming easier, like NeXTSTEP
+	- Programmer based environment with tools to make programming, and gui programming, easier; like NeXTSTEP
 	- UNIX-like userland tools
 	- Networking
 	- Support for multiple programming languages like C, C++, GOLANG, and mabye Java